 Figure 21 - Analysis Sensors from Element Library

-In this section we will present a quick list of some of the most important design elements in analysis that are not defined in the Experimental Design.
+In this section we will present a quick list of some of the most important analysis design elements.
 This list is by no means exhaustive and descriptions are broad.
+In particular, many analysis elements, like the analysis variables, are direct analogs to their experimental counterparts.
 For complete documentation of the analysis elements, the About Element tab in the bottom-center of the State Machine Editor should be used.
 This tab includes a context dependent documentation frame.
 Whenever you select an Element in the canvas or press its button in the Element Library, the frame will be updated with detailed documentation of that element’s function, properties and scripting interface.

 File Output – This is used to write analysis data to an output file.
 Simple script functions are used to write to the object.
 When included in an active analysis, an Output File Viewer will appear during test runs in the Test Viewer and playback in the Replay Viewer.
 The Output File Viewer provides an option to save the output file to disk so that it can be used in Matlab or other analysis.